 The costal region of Kanyakumari is replete with some of the beautiful serene beaches:

 Muttom Beach: This famous beach at Muttom is located about 16 kms from Nagercoil and 32 kms from Kanyakumari as well.
 Muttom is famous for its beautiful landscaping and high rocks dipping into the sea at the beachside.
 The sunset viewpoint at Muttom is very famous and one of the most panoramic view points in the district.
 Another attraction of Muttom is the century old lighthouse built by the British.
 People come and see all these with great interest.

-Sanguthurai beach is situated about 9 km away from Nagercoil town, Kanyakumari district.
+Sanguthurai Beach: Sanguthurai beach is situated about 9 km away from Nagercoil town, Kanyakumari district.
 Sanguthurai beach is a sandy beach and it has huge white pillars with black conch built during King Chola period.
 From this beach one can see Thiruvalluvar statue and Vivekananda rock in a long view.
 Backwater view in Sanguthurai beach really looks beautiful.
 Sanguthurai beach welcomes its tourists with Sangu statue and a sea tower.
 The sea tower gives a long shot view of the beach and the entire area is surrounded by coconut trees.

 Sothavilai Beach: The Sothavilai Beach is one of the most important beaches in Kanyakumari District.
 The beach, being almost 4 km long, is one of the longest beaches in Tamil Nadu.
 In 2004 Tsunami, this beach mostly got affected in the entire district of Kanyakumari.

 Thengapattinam Beach: This beach, one of the most popular one, is situated in Painkulam village in Vilavancode Taluk in Kanyakumari.
 It is 54 km away from the city of Kanyakumari.
 The shore of the beach is surrounded by coconut groves and palm trees.
 Tourists can take a sailboat ride on the water as well.
 The water of this portion is perfect for swimming.
 There is a mosque in this area which is about 1500 year old.